 Once you have the code, you're ready to embed it into your web page.
 Start by opening up your dashboard in WordPress and navigating to Pages.
 Here you can either add a completely new page by clicking Add New, or edit an existing page by selecting one.

 This opens up the default page editor.
-To open the Elementor page editor, click the button that reads Edit with Elementor near the top of the editor.
+To open the Elementor page editor, click the Edit with Elementor button near the top of the editor.

 Find the HTML element from the elements section in the sidebar and drag & drop it into your page.
 After this, the element's settings are automatically opened and you're greeted with a textbox where you can enter your embed code.